mrange/FsNICC/README.md

 To support modern hardware we should triangulate the polygons.

-Triangulating simple polygons (no interesections) are reasonble easy thanks to the two ears theorem.
+Triangulating simple polygons (no intersections) are reasonable easy thanks to the two ears theorem.
 The problem is the ST-NICC triangles are not all of them simple.

-So I spent a lot of time identifying if a polygon is not simple (if lines are interesecting) and then split them.
+So I spent a lot of time identifying if a polygon is not simple (if lines are intersecting) and then split them.

-In the end I ran out of energy before the deadline for the blog post an abandon the work before I finished the triangulation algorithm.
+In the end I ran out of energy before the deadline for the blog post and abandoned the work before I finished the triangulation algorithm.

 You find traces of the effort from this in the scene parser to detect convexity, simples and splitting complex polygons into simple ones.